LavirtheWhiolet/mtgox-client-lib/README.md

 classes, functions and other elements implemented in the library you may use RDoc (with `rdoc lib` command).

 "bin" directory contains source code for executables.
-Ruby scripts (with "*.rb" filename) may be executed directly, but don't forget to tell Ruby where the library modules reside (using "-I" key; for example `ruby -Ilib bin/some-script.rb`).
+Ruby scripts in "bin" (with "*.rb" filename) may be executed directly, but don't forget to tell Ruby where the library modules reside (using "-I" key; for example `ruby -Ilib bin/some-script.rb`).
+All the scripts accept "-h" or "--help" key.

-You may use Rake to perform various tasks (for example, installing executables into system directory with executables).
-Use `rake --tasks` command to see what you can do with Rake here (and what is implemented in "Rakefile").
+You may use Rake to perform various tasks implemented in "Rakefile" (for example, installing executables into system directory with executables).
+Use `rake --tasks` command to see what you can do with Rake here.

 Development
 -----------